-- whether or not you love your partner or vice-versa,
+- whether or not they love their partner or vice-versa,

-- whether or not you are in the right relationship,
+- whether or not they are in the right relationship,

-- whether or not you did the right choice when you rejected someone.
+- whether or not they made the right choice when they rejected someone.

 Partner-focused OCD is usually about doubting your partner:

 - whether or not your partner is committed to you and only to you,

 - whether or not they have a particular flaw.